jcla1/jcla1.github.com/_posts/2012-01-07-exploring-the-v8-js-engine-part-1.markdown

 ## Your first V8 program

-No that you have all the parts needed for compiling a C++ program that uses the V8 classes, let's get to the interesting part.
+Now that you have all the parts needed for compiling a C++ program that uses the V8 classes, let's get to the interesting part.

 Here is a simple C++ program that runs the Javascript: <code>"Hello World!";</code>.
 Obviously, this is not a very spectacular Javascript program, but it should do to our needs.
 The comments explain what a each part does: